The male redbreast sunfish has a bright orange breast and belly as well as orange fins when spawning.

 Range / Habitat

-• This species is found in rocky and sandy pools of creeks and small to medium rivers.
-They also inhabit the rocky and vegetated margins of lakes.
+• This species is found in rocky and sandy pools of creeks and rivers.
+They also inhabit rocky and vegetative margins of lakes.

 Reproduction & Growth